Olumola-6/Portfolio/README.md

 * 📊 Learning Python (Pandas + matplotlib) to move beyond SQL/Excel.
 * 📈 Adding one real-world dataset per week to my portfolio.
 Not tutorial data.
 * 🎓 Practicing explaining technical decisions in plain English (harder than SQL).

+## WHAT I'M LOOKING FOR?
+ **Looking for:** Junior data analyst or BI aanalyst roles where i can work with real messy data, not just cleaned datasets.
+Open to health, operations or retail domains.